BRANDS

 Coca-Cola

-Coca-Cola started in Atlanta in 1886, and fashion came later through licensing, not design.
+Coca-Cola started in Atlanta, and fashion came later through licensing, not design.
 Late 1990s and early 2000s logo-heavy apparel is a direct artifact of that era’s pop branding obsession.
 You’re buying culture as much as clothing.

 -